Inactive Status & Deferred Status

 - Appeal to the Board of Appeals to reopen your recertification application.
 Instructions are available on the Appeals Policy page.

-- Apply to retake the ATCBE exam through the MyATCB portal.
+- Apply to retake the ATCB Exam through the MyATCB portal.
 If the exam fee presents a financial hardship, contact the ATCB Headquarters to request consideration from the Board of Directors.

 Key Details:

-- You must be in good standing to apply for TIS.
+- You must be in good standing to apply for Deferred Status.

 - The application is available in the MyATCB portal and requires Board approval.